uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

 descriptions.

 .. image:: ../../../shared/building_and_running_chapters/Images/HTML_VisualView_Toolbar.png
-  :alt: Image of the HTML editor, with call-outs for formatting buttons
+  :alt: An image of the HTML editor in Studio, with call-outs for formatting buttons.
+  :width: 600

 #.
 Choose a formatting style for the selected paragraph, such as heading 1,
    heading 2, or paragraph.